The strange but true account of imagining and writing up the 33rd year (1986/1987) of Bill Drummond’s life, for his The Life Model memoir.

 In my teens and twenties, I remember writing to bands and invariably they would reply.
 It was about information, but also about connection, in many ways, it was a precursor to the commodified information and connection of social media today.
 In the 1980s, I wrote to the KLF and was delighted to receive an early draft of The White Room and further information (see image below).

 Another of the bands I wrote to was Throbbing Gristle (TG) and I received letters back from Cosi and from G.P.O, it was exhilarating (HERE).
-TG name-checked The Velvet Underground.
+TG had name-checked The Velvet Underground.
 As a good fan, I went out and bought Live in 1969.
 At the time I couldn’t understand the TG connection, although I learnt that they were a favoured band of musicians.
-I simply loved the way the Velvet Underground played their electric guitars sitting down.
+For myself, I simply loved the way the Velvet Underground played their electric guitars sitting down.

 It’s 2022 – What can we see through the 1986/1987 portal?